 To assist students and professors in conducting cutting-edge research, a new computational research laboratory will provide high-powered technology for the analysis of large-scale data sources.

-With CSArch as a partner, the university is transforming the original Albany High School, built in 1912, into a state-of-the-art College of Engineering and Applied Sciences.
-The century-old 127,000 sf space will receive full programming, design, and construction administration services to strengthen the region's only public research university and align its mission with the immediate community that supports it.
+With CSArch as a partner, University at Albany is transforming the former 1912 Albany High School into a state-of-the-art College of Engineering and Applied Sciences.
+The century-old, 160,000 sf space will receive full programming, design, and construction administration services to strengthen the region's only public research university and align its mission with the immediate community that supports it.

 Estimated Completion Date